Ludorg/zenodote_py/README.md

 ### Development environment

 Zenodote library manager (zndt-lm) runs on Linux.
-It was initially developed on Ubuntu 18.04.4 LTS in a VM running in Hyper-V. Migration to GitHub was made with [Visual Studio Online](https://visualstudio.microsoft.com/services/visual-studio-online/), the cloud-powered dev environments.
+It was initially developed on Ubuntu 18.04.4 LTS in a VM running in Hyper-V. Migration to GitHub was made and tested with [Visual Studio Online](https://visualstudio.microsoft.com/services/visual-studio-online/), the cloud-powered dev environments provided by Microsoft.

 ### Setup environment